Radon in Homes

 Radon health risks

 It is the number one cause of lung cancer for non-smokers and the second leading cause of lung cancer in smokers.
 Your risk for lung cancer increases with higher levels of radon and longer periods of exposure.
-If you smoke, the combined risk of smoking and radon exposure is higher.
-Reducing smoking and radon exposure greatly reduces the lung cancer risk.
+If you smoke, the combined risk of smoking and radon exposure is much higher.

 Lifetime Risk of Lung Cancer Death from Radon Exposure (per 1,000 people)